LuxshanPuvanendrarajah/IMS-Project/README.md

 ## Getting Started
-This project is an inventory management system that uses Java, Maven and SQL to CREATE, READ, UPDATE and DELETE records from database tables. \n
+This project is an inventory management system that uses Java, Maven and SQL to CREATE, READ, UPDATE and DELETE records from database tables.<br/>
-The database is made up of 4 tables the `CUSTOMER` table is used to store infomation about the customer e.g first name, surname.
+The database is made up of 4 tables the `CUSTOMER` table is used to store infomation about the customer e.g first name, surname.<br/>
-The `ITEM` is table is used to store information about the item e.g name, price.
+The `ITEM` is table is used to store information about the item e.g name, price. <br/>
-The `ORDER` table stores information about the order and who is making the order e.g customerId.
+The `ORDER` table stores information about the order and who is making the order e.g customerId.<br/>
-The`ORDER_ITEM` table is used to store the items that are being added to the orders.
+The`ORDER_ITEM` table is used to store the items that are being added to the orders.<br/>

 ### Prerequisites

 What things you need to install the software and how to install them

-Java - Download the most recent version of Java from the Java website.
+Java - Download the most recent version of Java from the Java website.<br/>
-Eclipse - Download Eclipse from the Eclipse website and pick either Eclipse for Java Developers or Enterprise Developers. mySQL - Download mySQL from the mySQL website .
+Eclipse - Download Eclipse from the Eclipse website and pick either Eclipse for Java Developers or Enterprise Developers.<br/>
+mySQL - Download mySQL from the mySQL website .<br/>
-Maven - Download Maven from the Maven Website.
+Maven - Download Maven from the Maven Website.<br/>

 ```